AdobeDocs/adp-devsite-utils/README.md

 ## AI Metadata Generation

+**This feature is in the testing stage please contact the DevSite team if you'd like to use it or need support**

 **Initial Generation for all files**:
 *Processes all markdown files in the specified folder to generate comprehensive AI metadata.
 Creates a pull request with the generated metadata added to frontmatter of each file.
 The generated metadata can be edited/changed or deleted entirely in the branch the action created.*